 “We started Nest very fresh, with a lot of attention to detail,” said Rogers, Nest’s founder and vice president of engineering.
 “Not just the product design and UI, but we looked at how to get it on the wall, packaging, and software.
 We saw that we could add the most value to thermostats by having features like sensors, a bubble level for installation, and wireless connectivity.
 In designing it we talked to customers and found that they really appreciate all that.”

 The company is taking traditional home appliance installation and customer service and turning it on its head.
 Rogers said that Nest maintains a regular dialogue with its customers through emails, Facebook and Twitter, and welcomes feedback through all methods of communication.
-Nest’s Twitter handle already has over 4,700 followers and its Facebook page has well over 7,000 “likes” – a quick scan of both sites reveals a healthy interchange of praise, criticism, and feedback, as well as quick responses from Nest’s service team.
+Nest’s Twitter handle already has over 4,700 followers and its Facebook page has well over 7,000 “likes” – and if they decide to create an Instagram account, it should be relatively easy for them to get the followers they need, but even if they don’t, growth services like Nitreo, (https://nitreo.com/instagram-growth-service) can always give them a helping hand.
+But by the looks of their Facebook and Twitter success, they may not need to.
+A quick scan of both sites reveals a healthy interchange of praise, criticism, and feedback, as well as quick responses from Nest’s service team.

 Like a lot of other major appliance makers, Nest has a certified professional program by which HVAC professionals can become Nest Certified and can better access customers who need help.
 The thermostat is designed for the average DIYer to install, however the company acknowledges that it can get a little difficult.
 That’s where the professionals come in.